freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/override-styles-in-subsequent-css.md

 # --description--

-Our "pink-text" class overrode our `body` element's CSS declaration!
+Our `pink-text` class overrode our `body` element's CSS declaration!

 We just proved that our classes will override the `body` element's CSS.
 So the next logical question is, what can we do to override our `pink-text` class?